quiltdata/quilt/docs/Technical Reference.md

     ![](./imgs/stack-details.png)

-1. Serivce Catalog users, skip this step.
-On the Options screen that follows, go to the Advanced > Termination Protection and click Enable.
+1. Service Catalog users, skip this step.
+Under Stack creation options, enable termination protection.

     ![](./imgs/term_protect.png)

     This protects the stack from accidental deletion.
 Click Next.

-1. Serivce Catalog users, skip this step.
+1. Service Catalog users, skip this step.
 Check the box asking you to acknowledge that CloudFormation may create IAM roles, then click Create.

     ![](./imgs/finish.png)